-Five Trustee Board meetings were held during 2022.
-In addition, the Investment Sub-Committee (ISC) met on four occasions and the Communications Sub-Committee (CSC) met once during 2022.
-An Innovation Group was established in 2022 that met on two occasions during the year.
-Working Groups were established and met throughout the year to appoint relevant Key Function Holders for IORP II compliance.
+Six Trustee Board meetings were held during 2023.
+In addition, the Investment Sub-Committee (ISC) met on four occasions and the Communications Sub-Committee (CSC) also met on four occasions during 2023.

 Contribution structure

 A tiered contribution structure has been in place since 1 January 2014.
 The Bank will contribute 10% of basic salary together with an additional 1% for each 1% contributed by a member up to a maximum Bank contribution rate which is dependent on age.
 The table below sets out the contribution structure of the Scheme.
 Subject to Revenue limits, employees can opt to contribute a percentage of their salary greater than the matched contribution amount through AVCs (additional voluntary contributions).
 Members are strongly encouraged to make a contribution to the Scheme.